zhdk/tpf-client/README.md

 channel indicators correspond with the numbers in the qjackctl connection dialog.

+## Peer-2-Peer

-By double-clicking the left square, a request for a connection using UDP hole punching is sent.
-When confirmed, a direct transmission between endpoints without using the server as UDP proxy is established.
+By double-clicking the left square, a request for a connection using UDP hole punching is sent (button flashes purple).
+When confirmed, a direct transmission between endpoints is established (no UDP proxy involved).
 However, this feature is considered experimental and can't be used in certain network environments.